seattlehomebrew/seattlehomebrew.github.io/_posts/2012-09-15-2012-punkin-porter-brewday.md

       * October ??, 2012

   * **We tried roasting a real pumpkin**
     We cut a small (3.25 pound) pumpkin into small slices and baked it for an hour at 350 degrees.
-We also baked the seeds at 350 degrees for about 10-12 minutes for extra roastiness. </p>
+We also baked the seeds at 350 degrees for about 10-12 minutes for extra roastiness.
-    Both the pumpkin and seeds went into the pre-boil tea with the grains for about 45 minutes.</li>
+    Both the pumpkin and seeds went into the pre-boil tea with the grains for about 45 minutes.

       * **We also used Libby's canned pumpkin**
         We used _59 ounces_—even more than last year—and put into a muslin bag and added to the standard wort boil at the 60 minute mark.